Mholscher/debtors/doc/source/Overview.rst

         * receipt before reconciliation - debit for the amount to be returned
         * available for crediting - credit for the amount to be returned

+    This is currently not implemented, as return payments are not part of debtors.

 Information about individual debtors and debts
 ----------------------------------------------